adharshchottu/upsc-notes/content/blog/our-constitution-notes-a.md

 **Article 22(1)** of the Indian Constitution is a part of the fundamental rights that protect against arrest and detention in certain cases.
 It states that no person who is arrested shall be detained in custody without being informed, as soon as may be, of the grounds for such arrest nor shall he be denied the right to consult and to be defended by, a legal practitioner of his choice.
 This clause applies to both citizens and non-citizens who are arrested for any offence under any law.
 It ensures that the arrested person is aware of the charges against him or her and has access to legal aid.

 **Article 22(2)** of the Indian Constitution is a part of the fundamental rights that protect against arrest and detention in certain cases.
-It states that every person who is arrested and detained in custody shall be produced before the nearest magistrate within a period of twenty-four hours of such arrest excluding the time necessary for the journey from the place of arrest to the court of the magistrate and no such person shall be detained in custody beyond the said period without the authority of a magistrate.
+It states that every person who is arrested and detained in custody shall be produced before the nearest magistrate within twenty-four hours of such arrest excluding the time necessary for the journey from the place of arrest to the court of the magistrate and no such person shall be detained in custody beyond the said period without the authority of a magistrate.
 This clause applies to both citizens and non-citizens who are arrested for any offence under any law.

 Clauses (3) to (7) of article 22 cover cases of preventive detention under a law.
 Preventive detention is for preventing an illegal act and not for punishing a person for any illegal activity.

 ### Right against exploitation

-**Article 23** seeks to protect against exploitation through traffic in human beings, begar and other forced labour.
+**Article 23** protects against exploitation through traffic in human beings, begar and other forced labour.
 This is not to allow the state or anyone to compel a person to work against his will or to misuse the human person in any way.
 Exceptions are allowed in military services, social services, etc.

-**Article 24** prohibits the employment of children below the age of 14 in factories or mines or in any other hazardous job.
+**Article 24** prohibits the employment of children below the age of 14 in factories or mines or any other hazardous job.

 ### Freedom of conscience and religion